rubyworks/facets/README.md

-If you have any extension methods, classes or modules that you think have very general applicability and would like to see them included in this project, don't hesitiate to submit.
+If you have any extension methods, classes or modules that you think have very general applicability and would like to see them included in this project, don't hesitate to submit.
 Also, if you have better versions of any thing already included or simply have a patch, they are more than welcome.
 We want Ruby Facets to be of the highest quality.